-The majority of the pavement west of Illinois Route 251 was rated in "excellent" to "good" condition (CRS) with an RSL rating of 1 to 2 years.
+The pavement from Chicago Avenue to the Western Terminus was rated in "excellent" to "good" condition (CRS) with an RSL rating of 0 years.
 This pavement is showing signs of distress not typically related to a pavement of this construction or age.
 The areas of pavement that were resurfaced but not rubblized, such as at bridges and large culverts, are deteriorating.
 The Maintenance Division continues to make the necessary ongoing repairs and intermittent HMA repairs began in 2010 and continued thru 2013.
 The shoulders throughout this section are exhibiting similar spring time heave issues similar to those that existed prior to the rubblization work.
+This section of pavement is scheduled for rehabilitation in 2016 as part of the current Capital Programs.
+This rehabilitation includes the placement of an additional 6 inch thick asphalt layer, reconstruction of pavements which were not previously rubblized and reconstruction of the shoulder pavement.